-Brett represented the Alabama Association of Realtors in a successful challenge to the Centers for Disease Control and Prevention's (CDC) eviction moratorium.
-After a district court vacated the eviction moratorium, the Supreme Court issued an opinion explaining that the CDC exceeded its authority and lifted a stay pending appeal.
+Brett represented the Alabama Association of Realtors in a successful challenge to the Centers for Disease Control and Prevention's (CDC) nationwide eviction moratorium in the U.S. Supreme Court.
+He also successfully challenged the structure of the Consumer Product Safety Commission (CPSC) under the Constitution's separation of powers.

-Brett currently represents clients in litigation arising under the Administrative Procedure Act, Telephone Consumer Protection Act, Federal Advisory Committee Act, Medicare Act, Tariff Act, Public Health Service Act, and Food, Drug, and Cosmetic Act.
-He also advises clients in matters involving climate change, trade, telecommunications, government contracts, and agency guidance.
+Brett regularly represents clients in litigation arising under the Administrative Procedure Act (APA); Telephone Consumer Protection Act (TCPA); Federal Advisory Committee Act (FACA); Freedom of Information Act (FOIA); Medicare Act; Tariff Act; Public Health Service Act (PHSA); Food, Drug, and Cosmetic Act (FDCA); and the U.S. Constitution.
+He also advises clients in matters involving climate change, ESG (environmental, social, and governance), trade, telecommunications, government contracts, and agency guidance.

 Brett joined Jones Day from the U.S. Department of Justice, where he served as deputy assistant attorney general for the Civil Division's Federal Programs Branch.
 He handled litigation impacting nearly every sector of the economy, including health care, education, labor, national security, foreign affairs, sanctions, telecommunications, and energy.
-Brett advised nearly every federal agency and the White House on litigation risk and was the government's lead counsel in a number of high-profile cases.
+Brett advised federal agencies and the White House on litigation risk and represented the government in high-profile litigation.

 Brett has particular experience in litigation affecting telecommunications and technology companies.
 He has handled numerous appeals challenging Federal Communications Commission (FCC) orders, including a successful challenge to the FCC's net neutrality rules.